-Venoo Kakar, Ph.D., is an Associate Professor of Economics in the College of Business at San Francisco State University.
-Professor Kakar earned her doctorate in Economics from the University of California at Riverside with a focus in Macroeconomics, Applied Econometrics, and Time Series Analysis.
+I am an Associate Professor of Economics at the Lam Family College of Business, San Francisco State University.
+I earned my doctorate in Economics from the University of California at Riverside.

-Professor Kakar’s research interests are in monetary economics, consumer finances, inequality, and housing economics.
-Her current research aims to understand the implications of student loan debt on wealth outcomes for US households as well as the direct and indirect effects of monetary policy.
+My research topics are situated in macro/monetary economics, consumer finances, inequality, and housing economics.
+My current work examines the implications of student loan debt on wealth outcomes for US households as well as the direct and indirect effects of monetary policy.

 "If you have an apple and I have an apple and we exchange these apples then you and I will still each have one apple.
 But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas."